Unlike Valor, Glory points can only be earned in the Competitive PVP mode in Destiny 2.

 The big winners of the removal of SBMM:

 - Streamers and content creators: Look, I get it.
 All their matches were against the top players in the world.
 This translated to painfully difficult matches all the time and often very bad connections with unbearable lag.
-This also led to very long queue times and the inability to just “have fun” without having to play their best just to compete.
+This also led to long queue times and the inability to just “have fun” without having to play their best just to compete.

 The players for whom it’s neither better nor worst: